NexusSW/lxd-common/README.md

 To add one more point of emphasis:  drivers talk to an LXD host while transports talk to individual containers.

 **NOTE:** Due to the behavior of some of the underlying long-running tasks inherent in LXD (It can take a minute to create, start, or stop a container), these driver methods are implemented with a more convergent philosophy rather than being classically imperitive.
 This means that, for example, a call to delete_container will NOT fail if that container does not exist (one would otherwise expect a 404, e.g.).
 Similarly, start_container will not fail if the container is already started.
 The driver just ensures that the container state is what you just asked for, and if it is, then great!
+And if it is not, then it will send the necessary commands.
 If this is not your desired behavior, then ample other status check methods are available for you to handle these errors in your desired way.

 Here are some of the things that you can do while talking to an LXD host:  (driver methods)